 The conference will take place at the Alan Waters Building (https://smart-photography.co.uk/tours/uni_birmingham/), University of Birmingham, an award winning building (http://www.bgsarchitects.co.uk/uncategorized/alan-walters-building-wins-prestigious-aj-higher-education-project-of-the-year-award-2017), which is located in the heart of the Campus at the University of Birmingham en-suite accommodation for Conference presenters and participants will be available at the new University hotel and the Conference Centre, Lucas House.

-Further details about booking and accommodation will be available shortly on the University of Birmingham website.
+Further details about booking and accommodation are available here:

 We look forward to seeing you in Birmingham in September 2018.